Yiwei2417/yolo_person_tracking/README.md

 # yolo_person_tracking

-The fine tune and evaluation process can be reproduce in the demo.ipunb
+The fine tune and evaluation process can be reproduce in the demo.ipynb